Discussion of airport continues with City Council

 “I don’t see why we should delay another two weeks about this when we are going to get reimbursed.

-“This project is just one in a serious that the city would like to get completed with the Corbett property and the Iowa Braille and Sight Saving School (IBSSS) project,” he added.
+“This project is just one in a series that the city would like to get completed with the Corbett property and the Iowa Braille and Sight Saving School (IBSSS) project,” he added.

 Council members decided to vote on the proposed amendment but asked Ward to make inquiries on the additional coordination.